OUR CED TREATMENT CENTRE IN BÜHL/BADEN-BADEN

 Chronic inflammatory bowel disease - what is it?

-Chronic inflammatory bowel disease is a chronic – i.e. lifelong – inflammation of the large or small intestine.
+Chronic inflammatory bowel diseases are chronic - i.e. lifelong - inflammations of the large or small intestine.
 In some cases, the entire digestive tract (oral cavity, oesophagus, stomach, small intestine, large intestine) is affected by the inflammation.
 This can lead to various, often very pronounced symptoms.
-The most common symptoms include
+The most common Symptoms count:

 - Abdominal pain